EnvisionMindCa/OS-Agent/README.md

 The application injects a robust system prompt on each request.
 The prompt guides the model to plan tool usage, execute commands sequentially and verify results before replying.
+When the assistant is uncertain, it is directed to search the internet with ``execute_terminal`` before giving a final answer.
-It is **not** stored in the chat history but is provided at runtime so the assistant can orchestrate tool calls in sequence to fulfil the user's request reliably.
+The prompt is **not** stored in the chat history but is provided at runtime so the assistant can orchestrate tool calls in sequence to fulfil the user's request reliably.

 ## Usage